To ensure everyone has the best experience at Midlands Arts Centre (MAC), tickets are subject to these terms and

 4.5 Reduced price “Babes-in-arms” tickets (for infants under 12 months) are only available for family shows where the target age of the audience is higher than that of the infant.

 5.1 All tickets are sold subject to the General Data Protection Regulations.

 5.2 MAC does not sell data to third parties.

 5.4 By attending the event you consent to being filmed/recorded as part of the audience for security, broadcast or promotional reasons, without payment.

 6.2 Payment is required at enrolment to secure your place on a learning programme.
-You can reserve a space on a course by putting down a £30 deposit.
+You can reserve a space on specific termly courses by putting down a £30 deposit.
 The outstanding balance must be paid 3 weeks prior to the start of that course.
-If you inform us that you do not wish to attend that course, your deposit will be saved on your account for 6 months so that you can spend it on a film, performance or event of your choice.
-After this time your deposit will become a charitable donation to mac.
+If you inform us that you do not wish to attend that course, your deposit will be saved on your account for 24 months so that you can spend it on a film, performance or event of your choice.
+After this time your deposit will become a charitable donation to MAC.

 6.3 A learning programme can only be attended following payment and on presentation of a valid ticket.
 Tickets for a course will be collected from students and validated by their Artist Tutor at their first course session.